bforbesc/the-data-scientist-compendium/README.md

 ## 🙈 cheatsheets
 Hope these cheatsheets are of value to you.
 They have certainly saved me many hours of finding the right syntax to accomplish what I wanted to do.
+- [Ultimate cheatsheet for data scientists](https://levelup.gitconnected.com/the-ultimate-cheat-sheet-for-data-scientists-d1e247b6a60c) (a list of cheatsheets; multiple languages)
 - [Shell](https://oit.ua.edu/wp-content/uploads/2020/12/Linux_bash_cheat_sheet-1.pdf)
 - [HTML, CSS, JavaScript](https://htmlcheatsheet.com/)
 - [Jquery](https://oscarotero.com/jquery/)